Optimization of Beyond Diagonal RIS: A Universal Framework Applicable to Arbitrary Architectures: Introduction

 Motivated by the aforementioned limitations, this paper aims to develop an efficient architecture-independent framework for BD-RIS optimization, considering both sum-rate maximization and transmit power minimization problems.
 The contributions are summarized as follows.

-First, we formulate the sum-rate maximization and transmit power minimization problems for BD-RIS-aided multiuser MISO (MU-MISO) systems in an architecture-independent way such that the models can encompass any BD-RIS architecture.
-Specifically, building on microwave network theory and existing BD-RIS modeling \cite{tree,generalmodel}, we relate the scattering matrix with the admittance matrix and incorporate BD-RIS architecture into the model by imposing proper constraints on the admittance matrix.
-This is in sharp contrast to all existing models for multiuser systems, which are specific to group- and fully-connected BD-RISs.
+\emph{{1) New optimization models that accommodate different BD-RIS architectures. }} We formulate the sum-rate maximization and transmit power minimization problems for BD-RIS-aided multiuser MISO (MU-MISO) systems in an architecture-independent way such that the models can accommodate different BD-RIS architectures.
+Specifically, building on microwave network theory and existing BD-RIS modeling \cite{tree,generalmodel}, we relate the scattering matrix with the admittance matrix and incorporate BD-RIS architecture into the model by imposing proper sparsity constraints on the admittance matrix.
+The admittance matrix directly relates to the circuit topology of the reconfigurable impedance network and provides a sparser and more flexible mathematical representation than the scattering matrix.
+For example, for group-connected BD-RISs, both the scattering and admittance matrices are block diagonal.
+However, for more efficient architectures such as tree- and forest-connected BD-RISs \cite{tree,forest}, the admittance matrices are sparse, whereas the corresponding scattering matrices are full.
+Therefore, using the admittance matrix as the optimization variable is essential for explicitly capturing different BD-RIS architectures, whereas the scattering matrix generally does not directly reveal the underlying circuit topology.

-Second, we propose efficient partially proximal alternating direction method of multipliers (pp-ADMM) algorithms for solving the formulated problems.
-The idea is to first introduce appropriate auxiliary variables to make the problems amenable to the ADMM framework.
-This includes transforming the constraint involving matrix inversion into a low-dimensional bi-linear constraint, simplifying the sum-rate maximization problem with fractional programming (FP) technique, and decomposing the complicated QoS constraint in the transmit power minimization problem into a bilinear constraint and an easy-to-projection constraint.
-Then, the ADMM framework is applied to solve the transformed problems, with proximal terms incorporated for specific variables to ensure stability and convergence of the algorithms.
+{\emph{2) Efficient algorithms for solving the formulated problems.} Compared with existing BD-RIS optimization models, the formulated problems are more challenging to solve due to the complicated non-convex constraint that relates the scattering and admittance matrices and the additional architecture-specific constraint on the admittance matrix.
+We propose efficient partially proximal alternating direction method of multipliers (pp-ADMM) algorithms for solving them. } The key idea is to first introduce appropriate auxiliary variables to {greatly reduce the problem dimension} and make the problems amenable to the ADMM framework.
+This includes transforming the constraint involving matrix inversion into a low-dimensional bilinear constraint, simplifying the sum-rate maximization problem with fractional programming (FP) technique, and decomposing the complicated QoS constraint in the transmit power minimization problem into a bilinear constraint and an easy-to-projection constraint. {Then, a pp-ADMM algorithm is designed to solve the problem, where appropriate proximal terms are introduced into the updates of specific variables to enhance stability and guarantee convergence.
+The proposed algorithm is computationally efficient and enjoys desirable theoretical convergence properties.}